Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: Critique of the existing concepts and timekeeping procedures in the TTL

-Thus, unlike $\tau_{dwell}^{free}$, the time scales $\tau_{dwell}^{(1)}$ and $\tau_{dwell}^{(2)}$ have an unclear physical meaning.
-None of them can be unambiguously ascribed to the whole ensemble of particles or to its transmitted portion.
-In particular, for $E<V_0$ both these quantities are, strictly speaking, neither the tunneling time nor the scattering time to describe the whole scattering process.
-Of course, all these statements are valid when $R(k)\neq 0$.
-If $R(k)=0$, $\tau_{dwell}^{(1)}=\tau_{dwell}^{(2)}$, and both these coinciding quantities give the transit time.
+Thus, unlike $v_{flow}^{free}$, the 'velocities' $v_{flow}^{(1)}$ and $v_{flow}^{(2)}$ have no clear physical meaning when $R(k)\neq 0$.
+None of them can be unambiguously ascribed to the whole ensemble of particles or to its transmitted part.
+As a consequence, the physical meaning of the dwell times $\tau_{dwell}^{(1)}$ and $\tau_{dwell}^{(2)}$ defined on the basis of these 'velocities' is unclear, too (see Sections \ref{larmor} and \ref{Davi}).